 Any spills of fuel or oil from your boat should be cleaned up with special sorbent material, which can be bought from boat chandlers and marine suppliers.
 A small pad soaks up a large amount of oil, and can be reused.
 Any oil should be disposed of by a specialist waste management company or at a waste oil reception facility at your marina.

-- Check the engine for leaking fuel or oil, and clean up any fuel or oil floating on the bilge water.
+- Check the engine for leaks - fuel or oil, and clean up any fuel or oil in the bilge

-- Never mix detergent with oily bilge water before pumping as most detergents are also contaminants.
+- Never mix detergent with oily bilge water before pumping because most detergents are also contaminants

-- Always keep a piece of sorbent material under your engine and handy to mop up spills.
-Consider installing a bilge water filter.
+- Always keep pieces of sorbent material under your engine and handy to mop up spills.
+Consider installing a bilge water filter

-- Make sure the entire refuelling process is monitored by an experienced adult.
+- Make sure the refuelling process is monitored by an experienced adult during the entire process

-- Whenever possible, refuel using a fuel pump and aim to avoid transferring fuel to your boat in containers.
+- Whenever possible, refuel using a fuel pump.
+Use containers to transfer fuel to your boat only when there is no alternative